 All it takes is two bowls, a loaf pan and a few easy steps to make this recipe for grain free, paleo, and gluten free paleo zucchini bread.
 Simply:

-- Squeeze the zucchini.
+- Squeeze the zucchini to remove the excess moisture.
 Place the shredded zucchini onto the center of a clean kitchen towel, collect it from the edges and wring out as much liquid as possible over a large bowl or the kitchen sink.

 - Mix the dry ingredients.
 In a large bowl, whisk together the almond flour, baking soda, salt and cinnamon.